To the Yorke, Mid North, and Southern Flinders business communities – we are at your call.

 Loan Relief for Small Business

 Australian banks will defer loan repayments for small businesses affected by COVID-19 for six months.
-Any small business who has not already been contacted should contact their bank to apply.
+Any small business that has not already been contacted should contact their bank to apply.

 For more information visit Australian Banking Association